freeCodeCamp/guide/src/pages/articles/python/python-floating-point-numbers/index.md

 ---
 title: Python Floating Point Numbers
 ---
-Some general information about floating point numbers and how they work in Python, can be found [here](https://docs.python.org/3/tutorial/floatingpoint.html).
+Some general information about floating point numbers and how they work in Python, can be found <a href='https://docs.python.org/3/tutorial/floatingpoint.html' target='_blank' rel='nofollow'>here</a>.

 Nearly all implementations of Python follow the IEEE 754 specification: Standard for Binary Floating-Point Arithmetic.
-More information found on the [IEEE site](http://grouper.ieee.org/groups/754/).
+More information found on the <a href='http://grouper.ieee.org/groups/754/' target='_blank' rel='nofollow'>IEEE site</a>.

-Float objects can be created using using [floating point literals](https://docs.python.org/3/reference/lexical_analysis.html#floating-point-literals):
+Float objects can be created using using <a href='https://docs.python.org/3/reference/lexical_analysis.html#floating-point-literals' target='_blank' rel='nofollow'>floating point literals</a>:

     >>> 3.14
     3.14